Using Azure Virtual Desktop with Intune

 - Set up as personal remote desktops in Azure.

-- Hybrid Azure AD-joined and enrolled in Intune in one of the following methods:
+- Microsoft Entra hybrid joined and enrolled in Intune in one of the following methods:

-- Azure AD-joined and enrolled in Intune by enabling Enroll the VM with Intune in the Azure portal.
+- Microsoft Entra joined and enrolled in Intune by enabling Enroll the VM with Intune in the Azure portal.

 For more information on Azure Virtual Desktop licensing requirements, see What is Azure Virtual Desktop?.